 Patients can expect bruising, inflammation, and temporary sensation loss immediately after surgery as a part of the recovery process.
 Each of these complications should reduce over the first few weeks and months after the breast reduction operation.

-• Breastfeeding/chestfeeding: Since a breast reduction can reduce the likelihood of your ability to breastfeed/chestfeed, some patients decide to put off this surgery until after.
-You can consult a surgeon to see if the surgical technique can be altered to increase your chances of being able to breastfeed or chestfeed post-op.
+Since a breast reduction can reduce the likelihood of your ability to breastfeed/chestfeed, some patients decide to put off this surgery until.
+You can consult one of our board-certified surgeons for free to see if the surgical technique can be altered to increase your chances of being able to breastfeed or chestfeed post-op.

 Breast reduction top surgery can cost anywhere from $8,500-$11,500 for patients without insurance.
 This cost estimate does not include additional costs like facility or anesthesia fees.
 Insurance coverage can significantly reduce the costs of breast augmentation surgery.